Aeronique/aerobytes-site/_posts/2026-03-30-homelab-ai-playbook.md

 ---

-## 3. Pick the Right Service Model for Your Setup
+## 3. Pick the Right Service Model

 The course breaks down three ways to run AI systems, and the same thinking applies to a homelab.